NGnolep/NGnolep/README.md

     </tr>
     <tr>
       <td valign="top" align="center">
         What is this job?
-Why is it so hard? because it shows the hardship of farming these days and also how to farm.
+Why is it so hard?
+It shows the hardship of farming these days and also how to farm.
 A farming simulator game where the core mechanic allows the player to buy seeds from a shop then farm them.
 Contribution in making inventory, player, Currency, and shop Programmer.
 Made in 1 week.
       </td>
       <td valign="top" align="center">
         Defend the tree of yggdrasil that is in the process of healing after a difficult war.
 Are your hands fast enough to repel all the enemy?.
 A typing game which requires a fast comprehension and typing skills.
 Contribution in making NPC Behavior, Typing mechanic, skills mechanic programming.
 Made in 5 days.